WHY SHOULD I CONSIDER CHRISTIAN EDUCATION?

 A Christian Environment

-As a Christ-centered school, CCS embraces the Bible as the final authority for life and teaching.
+As a Christ-centered school, Cornerstone embraces the Bible as the final authority for life and teaching.
 Cornerstone values Christian character and the communication of life principles and values both through integrated teaching and through the godly example of staff members who model Christianity through their lives and demeanor.
 Education is not indoctrination, but the equipping of students to love God with all of their minds (Matthew 22:37), to ask probing questions, and to explore boldly the various aspects of knowledge from the conviction that all truth is in essence God’s truth.
 Students are expected to adhere to a Student Honor Code, show respect and kindness to others and model excellent character for the younger students.

 Cornerstone maintains a low student-teacher ratio and is committed to nurturing a healthy small student population which will encourage strong relationships and community.
 No less important than community is the high value Cornerstone places on honesty and integrity.
-In all of this, the atmosphere at Cornerstone Classical is one of ‘firmness with freedom’ and is a vibrant community of learners.
+In all of this, the atmosphere at Cornerstone is one of ‘firmness with freedom’ and is a vibrant community of learners.

 It is our desire at Cornerstone to make a fine classical and Christian education accessible to any student who would benefit most from our challenging and exciting approach to learning.
 Thus, we welcome applicants from various levels of academic achievement and from all economic, racial,and ethnic backgrounds.
 We offer an excellent, elite education without elitism.